y3owk1n/dotmd.nvim/README.md

 2. If `snacks.nvim` is installed, uses `snacks.picker.grep()` or `snacks.picker.files()` for enhanced UX.
 3. Can filter by file type (notes, todo, journal, or all).

+### Open

+1. Smart fuzzy-match query and open if single match or prompt `vim.ui.select` for multiple matches.
+2. Can filter by file type (notes, todo, journal, or all).

 ## 🧠 Template Example

 To create a template, just concatenate the template strings into a function that returns a list of strings.